-In our Japan portfolios, we own a few companies, such as Benefit One and S-Pool, that benefit from this kind of competitive landscape - we refer to them as the only fisherman in a vast blue ocean.
-Benefit One is Japan's largest provider of corporate welfare services, a highly scalable, recurring revenue business.
-The company has few competitors and generates an extraordinary 70% return on invested capital.
+We refer to companies that benefit from this kind of competitive landscape as the only fisherman in a vast blue ocean.
+For example, Benefit One is Japan's largest provider of corporate welfare services, a highly scalable, recurring revenue business.
+The company has few competitors and generates an extraordinary 70% return on invested